OUSmartInfrastructure/IoT_over_Swarm/README.md

 * TXO was connected to the Serial / UART RX input on the QT-PY.
 * RXI was connected to the Serial / UART TX output on the QT-PY

-NB: Kindly consult the Network Topology for the diagrammatic setup.
+**NB: Kindly consult the Network Topology for the diagrammatic setup.**

+#### Writing the C++ CODE to control the Swarm board via the QT-PY
+The code provided is written in C++ for the [Arduino platform](https://www.arduino.cc/en/software).
+It utilizes libraries specific to Arduino, such as [**WiFi.h**](https://github.com/arduino-libraries/WiFi) and [**WebServer.h**](https://github.com/zhouhan0126/WebServer-esp32/tree/master), which are used for handling Wi-Fi connections and creating a web server, respectively.
+The code is intended to run on an ESP32 microcontroller, which is commonly programmed using the Arduino IDE and the Arduino programming language (based on C++)